OHIP Updated May 6, 2026 - Written by Krista DeKuyper

 You can learn how to access home care services by talking with your local Community Care Access Centre or CCAC.
 This organization coordinates the delivery of home care and long-term care services across Ontario.

-To see if you qualify and to learn more, click the button below.
+To see if you qualify and to learn more, click here.

 TLDR; Seniors in Ontario can access OHIP-funded home care, allowing them to live safely and independently at home longer.